Benned-H/spot_skills/README.md

    - `git submodule update --init --recursive`

 ## Example Demonstrations
 NOTE: Before connecting to spot for the first time you will need to get the `secrets` folder containing the login information for each robot.
-For obvious security reasons this does not live online, so contact current codekeepers for the file.
+For obvious security reasons this does not live online, so contact current codekeepers for the folder.

-The `secrets` file needs to be put into `src/spot_skills`
+The `secrets` folder needs to be put into `src/spot_skills`

 ### Docker Demo Setup